Dinamiet/Buffers/README.md

 #	Buffers
-Collection of commonly used buffers and storage types
+A collection of commonly used buffers and storage types for easy reuse in other project.
+Aimed at embedded projects, with no dynamic memory allocation.

 ##	Linked List
 Circular doubly linked list.